oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 installs into the container's own site-packages rather than `--target` + `PYTHONPATH`: a second `numpy`/`torch` ahead of the container's would break ComfyUI itself.
 Every step is non-fatal — escrow is already claimed by then, and the video workflows need none of it.

+A second gate follows the same shape for `minimax-h3-allinone`: a graph mentioning `H3OneNode` gets four pack clones — the ALL-in-ONE node, the Motion Context fork, the accelerator pack its Balanced and Speed presets need, and KJNodes for Live Preview.
+Three are pure Python, so the clone is the whole install; KJNodes alone gets a pip step, which follows the loop and behaves like the voice-conversion one above.
+Immediately before it, a stale `ComfyUI-MiniMaxH3-Cache` left in the bucket by an earlier launch is deleted — see that template's section for why.
+A clone that fails is cleaned up and costs that mode or preset, not the session.
+Immediately after, a `sed` strips the `one-node-minimax-h3/` prefix out of the cloned pack's own graph templates so saved clips land in the bucket root where `listFiles` can see them.

 ### `automatic1111.json` — Stable Diffusion WebUI (A1111) (GPU)